wt-3d/wt-3d.github.io/docs/rat_enc.md

 * Screw mount with back strap to be able to mount using preexisting punched/slotted angle on the opener itself or vertical supports.
 Example Below.
 * Zip tie using the ears on the side.

+## Need help?
+Have questions?
+Feel free to reach out to us via Etsy anytime!

 ![mount using preexisting punched/slotted angle](images/rat_enc_back_strap.png)

 ![magnetically](images/rat_enc_magnetically.png)